Penn Undergraduate Research Mentoring Program (PURM)

 Selected students will receive a $5000 award and must be available to work on their PURM project full-time for ten full weeks during the summer.
 In many cases, PURM research relationships continue during the academic year through informal collaborations, independent study, or departmental or university-funded research grants.

-Since students will be engaged full-time during their PURM experience, PURM participants may not be involved in any other paid employment or internship at the University of Pennsylvania during the ten weeks of the PURM experience.
+Since PURM participants will be engaged full-time during their 10-week experience, selected students should not be involved in any other activities (eg employment or internships) that will interfere with their capactiy to participate successfully in the program.
 Subject to their PURM Faculty Mentor’s approval, students may be able to enroll in one course per summer half-term, provided it does not interfere with the needs of the project.
-Based on past student experiences, enrollment in summer courses is strongly discouraged.
+However, based on past student experiences, enrollment in summer courses is strongly discouraged.
 The exact dates that students will work on their project will be determined in conjunction with their PURM Faculty Mentor.

-All full-time, regularly enrolled undergraduates in good standing, with a GPA of 3.0 or higher from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible to apply.
+All full-time, regularly enrolled undergraduates in good standing, with a GPA of 3.0 or higher from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible.
 Students currently engaged in programs that provide funded research opportunities such as University Scholars, Engineering’s Rachleff Scholars and the Vagelos family of programs are not eligible for PURM funding.
 Students may only receive PURM funding one time.

 PURM Application and Selection Process Overview

 Faculty submit a research project that would benefit from student research assistance via the Faculty project submission form.